January 21, 2022

 Disorders stemming from the factors above can arise in both the equine foregut and hindgut—with both exhibiting similar symptoms throughout a horse’s body.
 Here are some of the most common gut issues.

 It’s the dreaded six-letter word any horse lover hates to hear: ulcers.
 They’re a pernicious problem, affecting up to 90 percent of racehorses and 60 percent of show horses, as well as non-performance horses and foals.
+Get the basics on ulcers in horses in this blog by equine educator Julie Goodnight.

 Worried your horse may have ulcers?
 Look for these typical signs of ulcers in horses (UC Davis):